Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Problem Framing Canvas

-Considering the complex nature of all-things-payments, I shared a problem framing canvas that helped people from different unities to understand where we are coming from, what we have learned, and what is that we are trying to accomplish.
+I shared a problem framing canvas that helped people from different units to understand where we were coming from, what we had learned, and what we were trying to accomplish.

 User Story Map